Orthogonal Decomposition of Tensor Trains: Symmetric Orthogonal Decomposition of Tensor Trains of Length 2

 \section{Symmetric Orthogonal Decomposition of Tensor Trains of Length~2}

-In this section we investigate the problem of decomposing an order-4 tensor $\mathcal T$ according to a tensor train network (cf. Figure~\ref{fig:TTLength2}) such that the tensors $\mathcal A$ and $\mathcal B$ at the vertices are symmetric and low rank.
+In this section we investigate the problem of decomposing an order-4 tensor $\mathcal T$ according to a tensor train network (cf. Figure~\ref{fig:TTLength2}) such that the carriages $\mathcal A$ and $\mathcal B$ are symmetric.
 We begin in Section~\ref{sec:3.1} by also assuming that $\mathcal A$ and $\mathcal B$ are symmetric orthogonally decomposable, and we show in Section~\ref{sec:3.2} how to use whitening in the non-orthogonal case.